 Given that the datasets feature vastly different statistical uncertainties, we employ a weighted analysis to obtain balanced fits.
 Consequently, we refrain from quoting formal parameter uncertainties, as they may not fully capture the underlying statistical and systematic effects.
-The extracted pole positions are $3871.4-0.022i$~MeV for $X(3872)$ and $3874.-0.25i$~MeV for $\eta_{c2}$, slightly below and above the $D^{*0}\bar{D}^0$ threshold (3871.7~MeV), respectively.
-Within our model variants, these pole locations are stable.\footnote{ See the Supplemental Material for the $W_{c1}$ pole~\cite{wc1_1,wc1_2}.} All three models give comparable fits to the lineshape data in Figs.~\ref{fig:comp-data}--\ref{fig:comp-data2}.
+The pole positions are extracted from the models and shown in Table~\ref{tab:pole}.
+Within our model variants, these pole locations are stable. $X(3872)$ and $\eta_{c2}$ poles are slightly below and above the $D^{*0}\bar{D}^0$ threshold (3871.7~MeV), respectively.
+We also find a virtual pole, called $W_{c1}$~\cite{wc1_1,wc1_2}, near the $D^{*+}D^-$ threshold ($D^{*+}D^-$ unphysical sheet).
+Our $W_{c1}$ pole locations are similar to that reported in Ref.~\cite{wc1_2}.

+All three models give comparable fits to the lineshape data in Figs.~\ref{fig:comp-data}--\ref{fig:comp-data2}.
 The differences between the default and $\slashed{\eta}\,\!_{c2}$ models are within the experimental uncertainties.
 The slightly concave shape of the default model in Fig.~\ref{fig:comp-data}(f) is due to $\eta_{c2}$.
 As demonstrated previously~\cite{x3872_lhcb_pipi,mix_para}, we also confirm in Fig.~\ref{fig:comp-data}(b) that the $M_{\pi^+\pi^-}$ lineshape is formed by the main $X(3872)\to J/\psi\rho^0$ contribution ('$J/\psi\rho$' in the figure) and its interference with $X(3872)\to J/\psi\omega$ followed by the $\omega\to\rho$ mixing.
 In Fig.~\ref{fig:comp-data}(e), the $M_{D^{*0}\bar{D}^0}$ lineshapes differ between $B^+$ and $B^0$ decays for $M_{D^{*0}\bar{D}^0}\gtap 3.88$~GeV.
 Our models explain this by the fact that the $B^+$-decay amplitude features the color-favored tree mechanisms, while the $B^0$-decay amplitude involves only color-suppressed ones.